LD4P/arm/modeling_recommendations/attributions.md

 <a name="recommendations">Recommendations for Moving Forward</a>
 ---------------------------

-This model proposes a new object property (ex:hasAttribution) and a class (ex:Attribution).
+This model proposes a new object property (arm:hasAttribution) and a class (arm:Attribution).
 Necessary information such as dates of the attribution, agent responsible for making the attribution, and/or the source on which this attribution is based can be associated directly with this Attribution node.
 Complex information that cannot easily be expressed in structured form should be recorded in a bf:Note.